Gamoon wala

 Gamoon Wala is a village of Muzaffargarh District in the Punjab province of Pakistan.
 It is 20 km from the city of Muzaffargarh, near Chok Godar.

 Dominant tribe and chief

-Dominant tribe is Suhriani a sub-tribe of Baloch tribe.
-This village was established about 250 years ago when Ghulam Hussain Suhriani migrated here during great Baloch Wars.
-The most popular chief was Dr. Faiz Bakhsh Khan Suhriani who died in a roadside accident on 29.10.1998.
+Dominant tribe is Sohrani a sub-tribe of Baloch tribe.
+This village was established about 250 years ago when Ghulam Hussain Sohrani migrated here during great Baloch Wars.
+The most popular chief was Sardar Allah Dad Khan Sohrani (late) and Dr. Faiz Bakhsh Khan Sohrani who died in a roadside accident on 29.10.1998.

 Population

 Its population is 1,000 people with 49% males and 51% females.

 Economy

 Its economy is based on agriculture, business and government jobs.
 Following crops are grown: